Select Page

 • It helps prevent bottlenecks and ensures orders are fulfilled on time.

 Example: During peak seasons, wave picking can help your teams massively by avoiding the chaos of random orders through grouping them into waves that are processed at scheduled times.
-This keeps your team organized and on track, even when order volumes surge.
+This keeps your team organised and on track, even when order volumes surge.

 4. Multi-Order Tote Picking

-How It Works: This method is similar to the multi-order picking method, but the process of end consolidation is performed within one step.
+How it works: This method is similar to the multi-order picking method, but the process of end consolidation is performed within one step.
 A warehouse worker would place orders of a similar size and shape onto a mobile cart during the picking process.
 This allows them to be separated out into individual totes with the consolidated orders going through to the packing and shipping process.

 • Multi-order tote picking streamlines the picking process by eliminating the need for separate consolidation steps.